Archive for: copyrightable subject matter

 The Director of Tax Control Office in Warsaw ruled that the amounts of cash referred to as a “license to exercise the media rights” that were received by Legia football club from the Polish Football Association (PZPN), should be subject to tax on goods and services.
 Legia argued that such an agreement is not a contract of sale of rights, but the license agreement.
 However, the Director has found that the PZPN was the sole owner of intangible (economic and non econimic) property rights to the Polish national championships.
 To be the sole owner of the rights to football matches, PZPN had to acquire these rights.
 Therefore, Legia had to transfer these rights in some way, and that included proper fee.

-The Director referred to a series of court decisions and pointed out that the sports’ event, namely football match does not constitute a work under the Polish Act on Authors Rights and Neighbouring Rights – ARNR – (in Polish: ustawa o prawie autorskim i prawach pokrewnych) of 4 February 1994, published in Journal of Laws (Dziennik Ustaw) No. 24, item 83, consolidated text of 16 May 2006, Journal of Laws (Dziennik Ustaw) No. 90, item 631.
+The Director referred to a series of court decisions and pointed out that the sports’ event, namely football games, do not constitute a copyrightable work under the Polish Act on Authors Rights and Neighbouring Rights – ARNR – (in Polish: ustawa o prawie autorskim i prawach pokrewnych) of 4 February 1994, published in Journal of Laws (Dziennik Ustaw) No. 24, item 83, consolidated text of 16 May 2006, Journal of Laws (Dziennik Ustaw) No. 90, item 631.
 Legia as a football club does not take action on the creative nature.
-In the opinion of the Director it is not precluded that on the legal market may exists licensing agreements relating to intangible property, other than works defined in the ARNR.
+In the opinion of the Director, it is not precluded that on the legal market may exist licensing agreements relating to intangible property, other than works that are defined in the ARNR.

 Only article 43(1) pt 13 of the Act on Goods and Services Tax – GSTA – (in Polish: ustawa o podatku od towarów i usług) of 11 March 2004, Journal od Laws (Dziennik Ustaw) No. 54, item 535, includes a reference to the ARNR.